In the Beginning …

 In 1989, galvanized by garbage, Louise and Robert started Recycling Alternative with a hatchback and a trash-busting bug to help offices recycle their office paper.

 Born and raised in Vancouver until he was 10, Robert grew up in London and attended school in the UK.
 Thankfully, Robert’s background in mechanical engineering has been a saving grace at RA, and has been the driving force behind our operations as we have grown from strength to strength over the last 20 years under his guidance and mechanical aptitude!
 Robert is a frequent speaker on innovation in the waste and recycling sector at international conferences.
 When not recycling the world or inventing new trash-busting trucks, Robert can be found hitting the slopes and walking his very large dog in the forests of North Vancouver.

 Louise grew up in Vancouver and studied Political Science, Spanish Literature, and Education.
 Before her trash-busting days, Louise attended school in Mexico, lived in Italy for 3 yrs and spent 5 years teaching middle school in Edinburgh.
 Off the trash-busting tracks, Louise hits a mean backhand, sings soul gospel, paints ceramics, and possesses an exaggerated predilection for trash-talking.

-Louise sits on the boards of the Cultch, Our Social Fabric, BC Biodiesel Association, and the Advisory Councils of Street Youth Job Action and Downtown Community Court.
+Louise sits on a number of community boards including the Cultch, Our Social Fabric, the National Zero Waste Council, and the advisory of the Downtown Community Court.
 In May 2012 she received the ‘Woman of Distinction Award’ for her work in environment and sustainability.
 Recognized nationally as one of Canada’s most prestigious awards for women, the Women of Distinction Awards honours women whose outstanding achievements contribute to the well-being and future of our community.
 In 2013 Louise was awarded the Queen’s Diamond Jubilee Medal by local MLA Libby Davies.